Wound Care Tips for Caregivers

 Following are some recommendations for avoiding pressure injuries:

-- Use appropriate support surface such as a specialised mattress or cushion
+- Use appropriate support surfaces such as a specialised mattress or cushion

 - Change position at least every two hours in bed and every hour in a chair